 Yosef ben Matityahu, better known by his Latin name Titus Flavius Josephus (“Josephus”), was a Jewish warrior, politician, and documentarian particularly of the early 1st century Jewish wars against the Romans.
 He came from a wealthy family in Jerusalem.
 In his twenties he was sent to help negotiate with Roman Emperor Nero for the release of Jewish prisoners in Rome, and upon his return he was made governor of Galilee.

 His governorship was fraught with infighting, but Josephus eventually became known for defending the early Jews against the Roman imperial occupation of the Judean lands.
 Later, however, he lost his popularity among the Jews so he defected and became a Roman citizen.
 Josephus remained under the patronage of the Flavian dynasty of Emperor Titus (hence why he is often identified with the moniker “Flavius”).
 During his years in Rome he wrote his central works.
 The two most prominent surviving writings of Josephus include: The Jewish War (written sometime around 75 AD) and Antiquities of the Jews (written sometime around 94 AD).
-The surviving Josephus texts come down to us thanks to faithful Christian monks copying and translating the texts.
-As such, some have been subject to significant revisionism, in particular with regard to Christian references.
+The surviving Josephus texts come down to us as a result of diligent Christian monks copying and translating the texts.
+As such, some of the texts have been subject to significant revisionism, in particular with regard to Christian references.
 The earliest manuscripts we have date to the 11th century (a 12th century manuscript of Antiquities is pictured left).

 I recently thumbed through Josephus’s Antiquities of the Jews -time and necessity dictates that I cannot read everything.
-The text is twenty-one volumes long and it is of particular interest to Christians, since it is the chief historical source for figures of the New Testament.
+The text is twenty-one volumes long and it is of particular interest to Christians, since it is one of the chief historical sources for certain figures in the New Testament.

 At the outset of the book Josephus lists several reasons why a man might sit down to write a history (note this remarkable difference from Herodotus and his reasons).
 At any rate, Josephus claims his chief two purposes for writing the history are for the general benefit of the public, and presenting facts for the advantage of posterity.
 His chief audience is that of the Gentiles, particularly the Greeks, so they may better understand the Jews: their laws, practices, habits, and customs.